jpuritz/dDocent/tutorials/Filtering Tutorial.md

 Outputting results of HWE test for filtered loci to 'filtered.hwe' Kept 8176 of a possible 8379 loci (filtered 203 loci)
 ```
 *Note, I would not normally use such a high `-h` value.
 It's purely for this example.
-Typically, errors would have a low p-vaule and would be present in many populations.*
+Typically, errors would have a low p-value and would be present in many populations.*

 We have now created a thoroughly filtered VCF, and we should have confidence in these SNP calls.
 However, our lab is currently developing one more script, called rad_haplotyper.